Busicom 141 Desktop Calculator

 marketed desktop electronic calculator, the Busicom 161.
 The 141 was a somewhat

 stripped-down version of the 161, providing 14 digits of capacity versus

 16 of the 161, and omitting the square root function.
-The machine utilizes
+The claim to fame

 point.
 Like the 161, the machine provides a 'backspace' feature for error